sodafoundation/documentation/content/guides/user-guides/object-lifecycle-management/_index.md

 OpenSDS is aimed at addressing the storage integration challenges of both the Cloud Native environment and traditional IT environment.
 OpenSDS multi-cloud allows user to manage distributed cloud environment on a single platform.
 Object lifecycle management feature gives freedom to user to manage buckets and objects in the cloud using OpenSDS interface.

 ## Getting Started!
-This guide is a tutorial which shows how to install, configure, and use Object lifecycle management feature in a simple OpenSDS setup.
+This is a guide that shows how to install, configure, and use Object lifecycle management feature in a simple OpenSDS setup.
 By following this guide you will be able to install OpenSDS multi-cloud with creating backends and buckets, uploading object and setting up the lifecycle for those objects.

 ## Installing Opensds multi-cloud